himanshup/myshowlist/README.md

 SECRET_KEY='<key>'
 ```

-Create new migrations, apply the migrations to the database, and then run the server.
+Start PostgreSQL, create/apply migrations to the database, and then run the server.

 ```
 python3 manage.py makemigrations